perarnborg/vuex-oidc/README.md

 ```

+Routes with meta.isPublic will not require authentication.
 If you have setup a silent_redirect_uri a silent signIn will be made on public routes.

-### 6) Optional: setup silent renew callback
+### 8) Optional: setup silent renew callback

 ```js
 export const oidcConfig = {